ve3wwg/ESP8266_TCP_UDP/README.md

     	-L port		Listen on port
     	-v		Verbose output mode
     	-h		This help info.

+    Options -c (TCP) and -u (UDP) are mutually exclusive.
+    When neither -j or -r used, -r is assumed.

 When neither -j or -r used, -r is assumed.
 The option order is insignificant, but the order that they are acted upon is as follows: